spatialos/UnrealGDK/SpatialGDK/Documentation/content/non-unreal-server-worker-types.md

 `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\ExternalSchemaCodegen.bat spatial\schema\my_external_schema Game\Source\<your_project_name>\ExternalSchemaCodegen`

 This will generate code in the `Game\Source\<your_project_name>\ExternalSchemaCode` folder.
-To see these changes, the Visual Studio solution needs to be regenerated.
+To see these changes in Visual Studio, the Visual Studio project files need to be regenerated.

 To send or receive network operations, you need to instantiate the `ExternalSchemaInterface` class inside your game module.